 - AP views of transverse colon

-- the contrast should continue to flow until it reaches the cecum and the ileocecal valve (and possibly the appendix) can be seen
+- the contrast should continue to flow until it reaches the cecum and the ileocaecal valve (and possibly the appendix) can be seen

-- AP and/or oblique views of the ascending colon, cecum, and possibly the terminal ileum
+- AP and/or oblique views of the ascending colon, caecum, and possibly the terminal ileum

 During the exam, palpation should be performed to press out the contrast at the head of the contrast column.
 This allows for some evaluation of the mucosa.
 This is harder to do when the colon is completely full of contrast.
 It may be impossible to compress the colonic flexures underneath the ribs.

 The sequence above is a suggestion.
 When performing the exam, the key points are to

 - ensure you image the entire colon